devJerb/jwt-mern-auth/README.md

 Yariga as a full stack MERN dashboard app made using CRUD, google auth, charts from a Refine boilerplate.

-This project dives deep on the web app JWT using google authentication and providing a dashboard with charts and outputs; separated client and server based on `localhost:8080`.
+This project dives deep on the web app JWT using google authentication and providing a dashboard with charts and outputs.

 ## Folder Structure